Tom Keetley

-Tom Keetley (16 November 1898 – 18 August 1958) was an English professional footballer who played as a centre forward.
+Thomas Keetley (16 November 1898 – 18 August 1958) was an English professional footballer who played as a centre forward.
 He scored 284 Football League goals between 1919 and 1934.

 Life and career

-One of eleven brothers and one sister, he was born in Derby and came from a footballing family with several other brothers who played professionally including Arthur, Harry, Joe, Frank and Charlie.
+Keetley was one of eleven brothers and one sister he was born in Derby and came from a footballing family with several other brothers who played professionally including Arthur, Harry, Joe, Frank and Charlie.

 The first Football League side he played for was Bradford Park Avenue, and he first played in the league for them in 1919–20, going on to make 22 league appearances for them over a four-season period.
 In 1923–24 he first played league football for Doncaster Rovers, a club which three of his brothers (Harry, Joe and Frank) played for in their careers.

 He remains the all-time top scorer for Doncaster with 180 league goals.
-He also holds the club record for scoring 6 goals in one game against Ashington, Division Three (North) on 16 February 1929.
+He also holds the club record for scoring six goals in one game, against Ashington in the Third Division (North) on 16 February 1929.